api2cart/typescript-angular-sdk/CustomerApi.md

   storeId: "1",
     // Defines category\'s visibility status (optional)
   avail: false,
+    // Indicates whether to include guest customers in the total count. (optional)
+  includeGuests: true,
     // Entity search that is specified by some value (optional)
   findValue: "mail@gmail.com",
     // Counts customers that are searched specified by field (optional)